Packed-Decimal Format

 * input and result field values in hexadecimal dump format.

 We have seen a few instances where a packed field may contain SPACES.
 This should be considered a bad programming practice.
 Having non-numeric values in a numeric field should be avoided.
-The process that caused non-numerics to be placed in a numeric field should be corrected.
+The process that caused non-numeric values to be placed in a numeric field should be corrected.
 When converting data between EBCDIC and ASCII this presents an additional effort to deal with the situation.

 A SPACE character (hex 40 for EBCDIC or a hex 20 for ASCII) could be a valid numeric entry in a packed field in all the positions of the field except the units positions.
 It would be reasonable to assume that if the units position of a packed field is a SPACE character and all other positions are SPACE characters then the packed field SPACE values should be converted between EBCDIC and ASCII.